Skip to main content

 - John C Maxwell

-If we want to create an intelligent organization it must be agile; it must be able to adapt to change rapidly.
-Sadly, change is not part of most organizations' DNA.
-This is apparent as organizations struggle with digital transformation.
-Creating an adaptive organization includes leveraging automation (digital transformation) as well as the cultural shift.
+If we want to create an intelligent organization it must be agile: able to adapt to change rapidly.
+Yet many organizations struggle with digital transformation.
+Creating an adaptive organization includes leveraging automation as well as the cultural shifts.

 Transformational change is hard.
 In fact, organizations seem to have an endless supply of resistance to change: a hundred reasons why it can't be done.
 It is as if change represents a threat.
 Ironically, resisting change is the threat that will render an organization irrelevant.
 The leadership challenge is to transform the organization's DNA such that change is an organizational competency; it becomes a natural by-product of the work.
 Leadership must create antibodies to the status quo.

 The traditional hierarchical organization often stops or slows down to go through a change initiative or reorganization.
-The adaptive organization doesn't stop to change... because it never stops changing.
+An adaptive organization doesn't stop to change... because it never stops changing.

 Organizational DNA is made up of the principles and beliefs held by the organization.
 And, those principles and beliefs are not always explicit or discussed.
 Being aware of and intentional about why we do the things we do is critical in a successful transformation.